BLOG

 The illustration of the apple shown is my way of looking at it digitally.

 The apple is one of the most quoted fruits in the history of mankind.
-And perhaps the only fruit that got a bad rap on its very first day of introduction.
+And perhaps the only fruit that got a bad rap on the very first day of its introduction.
 The forbidden fruit in the Garden of Eden is now the most desired and venerated fruit of all.
 Small wonder why every business in the world has something to do with Apple these days!

 …………………………………………………………..